marcussong99/Pin_drop_detector_code/README.md

 # TRC3500 Pin Drop Detector
-In this git is the code that we used to do our project
+In this git is the python code that we used to do our project